-- (A) The Employer shall post notice of all nursing vacancies, describing the position, department, worksite, the date of commencement, a summary of the job description and the required qualifications.
+- (A) The Employer shall post notice of all nursing vacancies, describing the position, department, worksite(s), the date of commencement, hours of work, a summary of the job description and the required qualifications.
+Multi-site postings shall specify the home work location for the position.
 Where the Employer has the capability to do so, all vacancies shall be posted electronically. - (B) Positions will be posted twice a week on Tuesdays and Thursdays for a period of seventy-two (72) hours.
 The Employer will make selection decisions within seven (7) business days of the posting close date, unless there is a bona fide reason to amend this timeframe subject to mutual agreement between the Employer and the Union.